-- CNT 2313 Troubleshooting Processes Prerequisites MIS 1503, CNT 2103, and CNT 2203.
-This course is the study of installation and troubleshooting of LAN devices.
-The course will include the design and installation of a local area network, testing and troubleshooting techniques, and preventative maintenance.
-Emphasis will be placed on activities and processes technicians will encounter in a work environment.
-(F, S) - CNT 2323 Special Topics IT Prerequisites MIS 1503, and CNT 2203.
-This course gives the student the opportunity to study emerging trends and technologies in the field of IT.
-Projects, expert speakers, and field trips are used to help explore selected course topics.
-Course content will vary based on new and emerging technologies selected by the instructor.
-(S) - CNT 2413 Connecting Networks Discusses the WAN technologies and network services required by converged applications in a complex network.
+CNT 2413 Connecting Networks - Discusses the WAN technologies and network services required by converged applications in a complex network.
 The course enables students to understand the selection criteria of network devices and WAN technologies to meet network requirements.
 Students learn how to configure and troubleshoot network devices and resolve common issues with data link protocols.
-Students also develop the knowledge and skills needed to implement IPSec and virtual private network (VPN) operations in a complex network. .
-(F, S) - CNT 2433 Introduction to Linux The study of a current version of Linux.
+Students also develop the knowledge and skills needed to implement IPSec and virtual private network (VPN) operations in a complex network.
+(F, S)

+CNT 2433 Introduction to Linux - The study of a current version of Linux.
 Topics include hardware requirements, basic and custom server installation, Shell administration, and log-in scripts.
+(F, S)

-(F, S) - CNT 2443 Internship: Computer and Networking Technology provides students with an opportunity to gain practical experience in applying their occupational skills and/or to develop specific skills in a practical work setting.
-The instructor will work with the student to select an appropriate work site, establishing learning objectives and to coordinate learning activities with employer or work site supervisor.
+CNT 2443 Internship - Computer and Networking Technology provides students with an opportunity to gain practical experience in applying their occupational skills and/or to develop specific skills in a practical work setting.
+The instructor will work with the student to select an appropriate work site, to establish learning objectives and to coordinate learning activities with employer or work site supervisor.
 Prerequisites: Completion of 30 CNT hours toward the Associate of Applied Science/Technical Certificate in Computer Networking Technology.
 (F, S)

+CNT 2503 Health Information Networking - Health Information Networking (HIN) equips students with knowledge that can be applied toward entry-level specialist careers in healthcare ICT and networking.
+The course aims to develop an in-depth understanding of the skills needed to specialize in healthcare network implementations.
+The health Information Networking course complements the Cisco CCNA curriculum and is designed to help students develop specialized skills for working in the field of health care ICT and networking.
+The course equips students with the knowledge and skills needed to design, implement, monitor, and troubleshoot networks in healthcare environments.